rokocuba/Stem-Games-2025/README.md

 ## Core Achievement: Hybrid Golay & Hamming Code

 The most significant part of our solution was a robust hybrid coding scheme designed for a channel that could introduce up to **10 random bit errors** in a **100-bit message**.
-Our full implementation, including the encoder, decoder, and syndrome lookup table, can be found in `day 3/Golay_implementation.ipynb`.
+Our full implementation, including the encoder, decoder, and syndrome lookup table, can be found in<br> `day 3/Golay_implementation.ipynb`.

 ### The Challenge